farup/llm_finetune/trainers/README.md

 https://github.com/salesforce/LAVIS/issues/91

+## Training options and quantization

+- Facing problems loading model in in BFloat16 and using mixed precision.
+Might be solved be setting up mixed precision with accelerate config.
+- Working with loading model in fp32 and using mixed precision "fp16=True"

 ## Parameter efficient fine-tuning (PEFT)

 A method that aims to reduce the size of models making it possible to perform calculations on less powerful GPUs